book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/2__Singly_Linked_Lists/4__Inserting_a_New_Node_in_a_Linked_List/readme.md

+## 4. Inserting a New Node in a Linked List

 - [1.
 Introduction](1__Introduction/readme.md)
 - [2.
 Inserting a Node at the Beginning of a Linked List](2__Inserting_a_Node_at_the_Beginning_of_a_Linked_List/readme.md)
 - [3.
 Inserting a Node at the End of a Linked List](3__Inserting_a_Node_at_the_End_of_a_Linked_List/readme.md)